Alternative Fibroid Treatment

 THE MOST COMMON INDICATION:

 Fibroids Benign tumors, or fibroids, are the reason for about one-third of all hysterectomies.
 Fibroids, also called leiomyomas or myomas, are rubbery nodules that begin as irregular cells in the muscular layers of the uterus.
 They develop slowly into bundles of smooth muscle and fibrous tissue that may grow to the size of a walnut or an orange.
 Fibroids affect 25% of women in their 30s and 40s, and they are diagnosed in African-American women two to three times more often than in Caucasian women.
 Although most fibroids cause no symptoms and require no treatment, some women with the condition experience excessive bleeding and discomfort in the pelvic area.
 When fibroids cause bleeding, they usually cause clots.
 The size and location of fibroids determine how much trouble they cause.
 Large fibroids can distend the abdomen and push against the bowel or bladder, causing constipation or frequent urination.
-A fibroid can interfere with pregnancy, or it may press against the pelvic nerves, causing chronic leg or hip pain.
+A fibroid can interfere with pregnancy, or it may press against the pelvic nerves, causing chronic leg or pelvic pain.
 Most commonly, fibroids are responsible for menorrhagia, or heavy menstrual bleeding.

 Although the ultimate cause of fibroids is not known, they are related to rising estrogen levels.
 For example, both pregnancy and hormone replacement therapy can spur fibroid growth.
 Fibroids are seldom found in young women who have not begun to menstruate, and they often shrink in postmenopausal women.
 Alterations in DNA may also have something to do with fibroid development.